How to Get an Encryption Equipment Trading License in Dubai

 Facility Requirements

 Dubai South Business Hub Free Zone offers flexible workspace solutions.
-For a trading licence, a physical warehouse is not mandatory at the point of incorporation.
+For a trading license, a physical warehouse is not mandatory at the point of incorporation.
 Many traders begin with a flexi-desk or virtual office arrangement and upgrade to dedicated warehouse or logistics space as their operations scale.
 If you intend to physically store encryption equipment within the free zone, you will need to lease an approved warehouse unit that meets the free zone's storage and security standards.

 Profit Margins and Market Opportunity